CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 You can set up a PITR using the [restore](https://pgbackrest.org/command.html#command-restore) command of [pgBackRest](https://www.pgbackrest.org), the backup management tool that powers the disaster recovery capabilities of PGO.
 You will need to set a few options on `spec.dataSource.postgresCluster.options` to perform a PITR.
 These options include:

 - `--type=time`: This tells pgBackRest to perform a PITR.
 - `--target`: Where to perform the PITR to.
-Any example recovery target is `2021-06-09 14:15:11-04`.
+An example recovery target is `2021-06-09 14:15:11-04`.
 The timezone specified here as -04 for EDT.
 Please see the [pgBackRest documentation for other timezone options](https://pgbackrest.org/user-guide.html#pitr).
 - `--set` (optional): Choose which backup to start the PITR from.

 A few quick notes before we begin: